-2007 Stock incentive plan
+2007 Stock Incentive Plan

 Our 2007 Stock Incentive Plan, as amended, or our 2007 Plan, provides for the grant of incentive stock options, non-qualified stock options, restricted stock, unrestricted stock, restricted stock units, and other types of equity-based awards.
-As of December 31, 2016, options to purchase 13,059,376 shares of our common stock were outstanding under our 2007 Plan.
+As of , 2017, options to purchase shares of our common stock were outstanding under our 2007 Plan.
 No other equity-based awards have been granted under our 2007 Plan and no further awards will be made under our 2007 Plan following the completion of this offering.
-In connection with this offering, we plan on adopting a new omnibus equity plan under which we will grant equity-based awards following this offering.
+In connection with this offering, we plan on adopting a new omnibus equity plan, as discussed below, under which we will grant equity-based awards following this offering.
+This summary is not a complete description of all provisions of our 2007 Plan and is qualified in its entirety by reference to our 2007 Plan, which is filed as an exhibit to the registration statement of which this prospectus is part.

-The 2007 Plan is administered by our board of directors, which has the discretionary authority to, among other things, determine the employees, directors and other service providers to whom awards may be granted awards, to grant awards, to determine the specific terms and conditions of each award, and to amend, modify or terminate the 2007 Plan or any award, subject to the participant's consent if such amendment, modification or termination would adversely affect his or her rights and subject to approval by our stockholders to the extent required by applicable law.
-Our board of directors may delegate certain of its powers under the 2007 Plan to one or more of its members, its committees or officers of the Company.
-As used in this summary, the term "board of directors" refers to our board of directors or its authorized delegates, as applicable.
+Our 2007 Plan is administered by our board of directors, which has the discretionary authority to, among other things, determine the employees, directors and other service providers to whom awards may be granted, to grant awards, to determine the specific terms and conditions of each award, and to amend, modify or terminate our 2007 Plan or any award, subject to the participant's consent if such amendment, modification or termination would adversely affect his or her rights and subject to approval by our stockholders to the extent required by applicable law.
+Our board of directors may delegate certain of its powers under our 2007 Plan to one or more of its members, its committees or officers of the Company.
+As used in this summary, the term "Administrator" refers to our board of directors or its authorized delegates, as applicable.

 Each of our named executive officers has been granted stock options under our 2007 Plan.
-The per share exercise price of each stock option granted under our 2007 Plan is determined by our board of directors and may not be less than the fair market value of a share of our common stock on the date of grant.
+The per share exercise price of each stock option granted under our 2007 Plan is determined by the Administrator.
 Each stock option granted under our 2007 Plan has a term of not more than ten years from the date of grant.
-The time or times each stock option granted under the 2007 Plan vests and becomes exercisable is determined by our board of directors on the date of grant.
+The time or times each stock option granted under the 2007 Plan vests and becomes exercisable is determined by the Administrator on the date of grant.

-In connection with a reorganization event (as defined in our 2007 Plan), our board of directors shall take one or more of the following actions with respect to all or any outstanding awards, on such terms as it determines: (i) provide for the assumption or substitution of awards, (ii) upon notice to the applicable participant, provide that awards will become fully exercisable and terminate immediately prior to the consummation of the reorganization event unless exercised within a specified period set forth in the notice,

-(iii) provide that outstanding awards shall become realizable or deliverable, or restrictions applicable to an award will lapse, in whole or in part, prior to or upon the reorganization event, (iv) provide for a cash payment based on the amount our stockholders will receive upon the consummation the reorganization event or (v) provide that awards will convert into the right to receive liquidation proceeds, in the event of a liquidation or dissolution.
-Each stock option granted to our named executive officers will become fully vested and exercisable upon the occurrence of a change in control while the named executive officer is employed by us, as described in "Employment arrangements with our named executive officers" above.
+In connection with a reorganization event (as defined in our 2007 Plan), the Administrator will take one or more of the following actions with respect to all or any outstanding awards, on such terms as it determines: (i) provide for the assumption or substitution of awards, (ii) upon notice to the applicable participant, provide that awards will become fully exercisable and terminate immediately prior to the consummation of the reorganization event unless exercised within a specified period set forth in the notice, (iii) provide that outstanding awards shall become realizable or deliverable, or restrictions applicable to an award will lapse, in whole or in part, prior to or upon the reorganization event, (iv) provide for a cash payment based on the amount our stockholders will receive upon the consummation the reorganization event or (v) provide that awards will convert into the right to receive liquidation proceeds, in the event of a liquidation or dissolution.
+Each stock option granted to our named executive officers under our 2007 Plan will become fully vested and exercisable upon the occurrence of a change in control while the named executive officer is employed by us, as described in "Employment arrangements with our named executive officers" above.